-- During the second and third months, the photoreceptors slowly develop and help the infant distinguish green and red colors within a meter’s length.
+- During the second and third months, the photoreceptorsiXSensory cells present in the eye that receive light and convert them into a signal to be sent to the brain. slowly develop and help the infant distinguish green and red colors within a meter’s length.

 - Parents can introduce highly contrasting images or toys of these colors, including black and white, within the periphery of their view to draw their attention and develop their vision.